dihan2000/auto-annotated-portfolio/content/pages/info.md

     colors: colors-f
     backgroundSize: full
     text: >+
       # Hey I’m a developer.
-I’ve been born and raised in the world, and that’s
+I’ve been born and raised in Rangpur,Bangladesh and
-      also where I’m based.
-I’m currently a free agent, ex-this, ex-that, ex-super big name.
-When I’m not coding, writing or creating, I eat cereals.
-I have a dog, check her out [@mygod](https://www.stackbit.com/).
+      currently i’m based in Malaysia .
+I’m currently a free agent.
+When I’m not coding, writing or creating, I eat Briyani.

     media:
       type: ImageBlock